IDRnD/VoxTube/index.md

 The dataset is licensed under **CC BY-NC-SA 4.0**, please see the complete version of the [license](LICENSE).

 Please also note that the provided data is relevant on the February 2023 and the corresponding CC BY 4.0 licenses are valid on that date.
 ID R&D Inc. is not responsible for changed video license type or if the video was deleted from the YouTube.
-If you want your channel meta to be deleted from the dataset, please [contact us](https://www.idrnd.ai/contact-us) with a topic "VoxTube change request".
+If you want your channel meta to be deleted from the dataset, please [contact us](https://www.idrnd.ai/contact-us) with a topic *"VoxTube change request"*.

 ## Citation